mr1992vhy/FractionAi-Auto-Bot/README.md

 DWYOR & Always use a new wallet when running the bot, I am not responsible for any loss of assets.

-## LICENSE

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.